Changing the landscape for children in care

 At Home for Good we are committed to finding a home for every child who needs one – and we take a two-pronged approach to achieve this vision.

-Change happens in a myriad of different ways, but it essentially falls into two camps: top down and bottom up.
-The former can be slow and frustrating, the latter relentless and exhausting, but the combination of these two approaches can change the world.
-At Home for Good we are committed to finding a home for every child who needs one – and we take this two-pronged approach to achieve this vision.
+Change happens in many ways, but it generally falls into two categories: top-down and bottom-up.
+The former can be slow and frustrating, while the latter is often relentless and exhausting.
+However, when combined, these approaches can change the world.
+At Home for Good, we are committed to finding a home for every child who needs one, using both methods to achieve this vision.

-Our bottom-up work involves equipping the growing network of incredible people in communities and churches across the country to foster or adopt.
-Every day we hear stories of the lives that have been changed and the futures made brighter as children are brought into homes and given a tribe to call their own.
+Our bottom-up work involves equipping a growing network of incredible people in communities and churches across the country to foster, adopt or become a supported lodgings host.
+Every day, we hear stories of lives changed and futures brightened as children and young people are welcomed into homes and given a sense of belonging.

 Author: